Key Takeaways

 During the 1992 LA riots, the National Guard took three full days to deploy in meaningful numbers — a delay caused by bureaucratic authorization processes, mobilization logistics, and transportation challenges.
 This timeline has been somewhat improved by post-riot reforms and pre-positioning protocols, but the fundamental lesson remains: plan for a minimum of 72 hours of total self-sufficiency.
 In my experience supporting emergency response, even well-coordinated government deployments face significant delays when the triggering event is sudden.

 Civil unrest preparedness isn’t about fear.
-It’s about the same principle that drives every form of emergency readiness I teach and practice: the time to prepare is before you need to.
-I’ve spent 12 years watching the gap between those who prepare and those who don’t play out in real emergencies — wildfires, ice storms, infrastructure failures.
-The gap is always the same, and it’s always decisive.
+It’s about the same principle behind every form of emergency readiness I teach and practice: the time to prepare is before you need to.

-Start this weekend.
-Pick three items from the checklist above and complete them.
+Pick three items from the checklist above and complete them this weekend.
 Pre-cut plywood for your two most vulnerable windows.
 Introduce yourself to one neighbor you haven’t met.
 Fill your gas tank.
-These small actions compound into a civil unrest preparedness posture that protects your family when systems fail.
+These small actions compound into a posture that protects your family when systems fail.

 The pattern from 1992 LA to 2005 New Orleans to 2020 Minneapolis is consistent: prepared families are safe families.
 Unprepared families become statistics.
 Choose which one you’ll be now, while the choice is still easy and the hardware store is still open.